Shi-chang/project-ecommerce-web-application-fullstack/README.md

 6. How to implement a secure password recovery process for users with Mailtrap and Nodemailer.

 # Acknowledgements
-I would like to thank the instructor of the course, Ghulam Abbas, for providing this comprehensive course in a clear way, and his quick response to questions.
+I would like to thank the instructor of the course, Ghulam Abbas from Udemy, for providing this comprehensive course in a clear way, and his quick response to questions.